 - Appropriate disposal - include within your written policy details about how you will ensure that unused and out-of-date data will be safely disposed of.

 - Security - include within your written policy the steps you have taken and will take to ensure the systems you use to process data are secure.

 - Outsourcing - you are responsible for data processed on your behalf by a third party so check that their processing is also compliant.

 Don't forget to download the resources

 Integrated CRM solutions

 GDPR will provoke charities to think hard about integration between their various systems.
-At White Fuse, we have extensive experience of integrating website and CRMs and for small charities, our Hubble platform is a secure cloud-based solution that brings website, fundraising and CRM functions together thereby alleviating many of the concerns small charities have about GDPR compliance.
-For more information visit the Hubble website or get in touch with us to discuss options.
+At White Fuse, we have extensive experience of integrating website and CRMs and for small charities, our White Fuse platform is a secure cloud-based solution that brings website, fundraising and CRM functions together thereby alleviating many of the concerns small charities have about GDPR compliance.
+For more information visit the Platform section or get in touch with us to discuss options.

 If this article has got you thinking about compliance more broadly, check out our quick guide to the legal requirements affecting charity websites in the United Kingdom: what to do, where and why.